 After harvest, the garlic is sorted into three categories: the visually pleasing garlic, which is about 60%, gets sent to the fresh market, 20% is reserved for seed to be planted next year and the rest is sent to be flaked/processed into dehydrated garlic products.

 The garlic that has been graded for dehydrated products is purchased by a collector who sells it to a larger wholesaler.
 From there, the garlic is placed on the floor of an open-air, wholesale garlic market, where it is auctioned off and taken to a facility to be flaked and processed.

 That’s at least five different hands the garlic has passed through before it has even been packed.
 This complex supply chain is why it’s often impossible to get traceability from farm-to-shelf in China.

 At the moment, food safety is at the top of everyone’s minds and rightly so.
 You shouldn’t have to wonder how many hands or facilities your food has passed through, what safety precautions the laborers used to produce it, where it was grown or if you’re putting your consumers at risk by using it.

-At Olam Spices, our California garlic is grown specifically for the dried garlic market.
+At Spices by ofi, our California garlic is grown specifically for the dried garlic market.
 We have direct ownership of the entire supply chain, from seed to processed ingredient, which allows us to provide our customers with flavorful and fully traceable garlic with unparalleled food safety standards.

 Our garlic starts as cloves at our research and development facility in Hanford, California, where it goes through our proprietary virus-free garlic program.
 From there, it is planted and harvested by our agricultural operations team and cultivated in partnership with local farmers.